Calgary Coin & Antique Home Chinese Reference Guide Index

 reign title: CHIH-YUAN, AD 1335-1340

 Shun Ti adopted the title CHIH-YUAN in AD 1335 and used it until 1340.
-The coin of this period are rare, and we do not have one yet available to image.
+The coin of this period are rare, and I have not yet had one available to image.

 S-1102.
 Bronze 2 cash.
 Obverse: "CHIH-YUAN T'UNG-PAO" in Mongolian square script.
 Reverse: blank.
 Schjoth specimen was about 28 mm, 5.08 grams.